Dhanarajb/Front-end-topics/Hr.md

 ### Pitching for 17 LPA

-#### Reaffirm Your Value:
+**Reaffirm Your Value:**
-"Given my 2.8 years of hands-on experience in front-end development and my track record of delivering projects that improve user experience, I believe a salary of 17 LPA is fair.
-I’ve consistently delivered high-quality work on time and to specification, which I believe will enable me to contribute significantly to Nuware Systems."
+"I have 2.8 years of solid experience in front-end development, where I’ve successfully delivered projects that improved user experience and met deadlines.
+Based on that, I feel 16 LPA is a fair salary for my skills and the value I can bring to MoveInSync."

-#### Market Research:
-"I’ve researched industry standards and found that 17 LPA aligns with the market rate for someone with my experience and skills.
-I believe this reflects the value I can bring to Nuware Systems, especially in driving key projects and delivering tangible results."

-#### Flexibility:
+**Market Research:**
+"I’ve looked into the current market rates, and 16 LPA is in line with what someone with my experience typically earns.
+I’m confident that with my skills and proven track record, I’ll be able to contribute significantly to important projects and deliver great results for MoveInSync."

+**Flexibility:**
-"Of course, I’m open to discussing the overall compensation package, including benefits and other incentives, to ensure we reach a mutually beneficial agreement."
+"Of course, I’m happy to discuss the entire compensation package, including other benefits, to make sure it works well for both of us."

+**If HR asks, ‘Why this salary?’**
+"I’m asking for this salary because I’ve worked hard to build strong technical skills and have a history of delivering quality work.
+I’ve also kept up with industry standards and know that this is the typical pay for someone with my experience.
+I’m confident that I’ll deliver value that matches this compensation."

 # Questions to Ask HR